whipowill/d2-mod-reformed/README.md

 Adjustment of drop rates:

 - Act bosses always drop quest loot
-- Low quality gems become uncommon once you get to Hell in Normal
+- Low quality gems become uncommon once you get to Act V in Normal
 - Mid and high runes more likely (linear dropoff rather than parabolic)
 - Nodrop rates are unchanged (still incentivized to ``/players 8``)